raks07/jarvis-frontend/TESTING.md

-# React Frontend Testing Strategy
+# jarvis-frontend Testing Strategy

-This document outlines the testing strategy for the Jarvis React Frontend application.
+This document outlines the testing strategy for the Jarvis Frontend application (<https://github.com/raks07/jarvis-frontend>).

 ## Testing Framework and Tools